RPAS Operation manuals

 - Nominated Chief Remote Pilot (Must hold a Remote Pilot Licence)

 - Company Aviation Reference Number (CASA Form 1170)

 - Completed application forms (CASA Form 101-06 and CASA Form 101-08)

-Step 1 – Submit application for the Remote Operator Certificate (ReOC)
+Step 1 – Submit the application for the Remote Operator Certificate (ReOC).